 - 1. Upon discovery or detection of a fuel spill on school property the first person on the scene will: - a.
-Notify Head Custodian: 607-836-3614 - b.
+Notify Director of Facilities: 607-836-3614 - b.
 Notify Building Administrator(s): Elem., 607-836-3650 and High School, 607-836-3601 - c.
 Stop source of spill, if possible - 2.
-Head Custodian evaluate the problem insofar as possible and stop source of spill, if possible.
+Director of Facilities evaluate the problem insofar as possible and stop source of spill, if possible.
 Commence remedial response, i.e., absorbent socks.
 Call 9-1-1 immediately if the spill cannot be quickly managed and contained. - 3.
 Building Administrator notify the Superintendent 607-836-3636 - 4.
 Building Administrator/Superintendent decide whether to curtail or cease building operation as conditions warrant- (see Early Dismissal/Sheltering Procedures) - 5.
 Building Administrator institute appropriate response actions. - 6.
-Head Custodian notify the NYS Dept. of Environmental Conservation 24-hour spill hotline (800/457-7362).
+Director of Facilities notify the NYS Dept. of Environmental Conservation 24-hour spill hotline (800/457-7362).
 Notify the Cortland County Emergency Management office, 607-753-5065, and local 9-1-1 responders as needed. - 7.
-Head Custodian, Superintendent and Business Administrator recovery: will direct cleanup work as directed by DEC/DOT. - 8.
+Director of Facilities, Superintendent and Business Administrator recovery: will direct cleanup work as directed by DEC/DOT. - 8.
 Superintendent notify the Board of Education and SED Office of Facilities Planning if formal emergency resolution is needed (518/474-3906). - 9.
 Superintendent will issue termination of contingency.

-- Local emergency responders: Police/Fire/Ambulance: CALL 9-1-1 - Emergency two-way radios located in each building and with key administrator - Head Custodian: 607-836-3614 - Head Bus Driver: 607-836-3670, transportation system - Dept. of Environmental Conservation: 24-hour spill hotline: 800-457-7362 - Cortland County Emergency Management Office: 607-753-5065
+- Local emergency responders: Police/Fire/Ambulance: CALL 9-1-1 - Emergency two-way radios located in each building and with key administrator - Director of Facilities: 607-836-3614 - Head Bus Driver: 607-836-3670, transportation system - Dept. of Environmental Conservation: 24-hour spill hotline: 800-457-7362 - Cortland County Emergency Management Office: 607-753-5065